-AXOKINE(R): Acts on the brain region regulating food intake and energy expenditure and is being developed for the treatment of obesity.
-In November 2000, we announced the preliminary results of a twelve-week Phase II dose-ranging trial of AXOKINE in 170 severely obese patients.
+16 - AXOKINE(R): Acts on the brain region regulating food intake and energy expenditure and is being developed for the treatment of obesity.
+In November 2000, we announced the preliminary results of a twelveweek Phase II doseranging trial of AXOKINE in 170 severely obese patients.
 In the trial, AXOKINE was generally well tolerated and patients treated with AXOKINE showed medically meaningful and statistically significant weight loss compared to those receiving placebo.
-We intend to initiate Phase III testing of AXOKINE in mid-2001.

-- PEGYLATED AXOKINE: Chemically modified version of AXOKINE that is being developed as a more potent, longer-acting form of the protein.
-Pegylated AXOKINE currently is in late-stage preclinical development and we anticipate initiating a Phase I clinical trial in 2001. - INTERLEUKIN-1 CYTOKINE TRAP (IL-1 TRAP): Protein-based antagonist for the interleukin-1 (called IL-1) cytokine.
+In July 2001, we reported that patients who completed 24 weeks of follow-up after cessation of treatment, on average, maintained the weight loss observed in the twelve-week treatment period.
+In July 2001, we initiated a Phase III program of testing AXOKINE in overweight and obese patients.
+The initial study will enroll approximately 2,000 patients in over 60 sites across the United States. -PEGYLATED AXOKINE: Chemically modified version of AXOKINE that is being developed as a more potent, longer-acting form of the protein.
+Pegylated AXOKINE currently is in latestage preclinical development and we anticipate initiating a Phase I clinical trial in the second half of 2001.
+INTERLEUKIN-1 CYTOKINE TRAP (IL-1 TRAP): Protein-based antagonist for the interleukin-1 (called IL-1) cytokine.
 IL-1 is thought to play a major role in rheumatoid arthritis and other inflammatory diseases.
 In December 2000, we initiated a Phase I study to assess the safety and tolerability of the IL-1 Trap in patients with rheumatoid arthritis.
 We expect the study to be completed in the second half of 2001. - INTERLEUKIN-4/INTERLEUKIN-13 CYTOKINE TRAP (IL-4/IL-13 TRAP): Protein-based antagonist for the interleukin-4 and interleukin-13 (called IL-4 and IL-13) cytokines which are thought to play a major role in diseases such as asthma, allergic disorders, and other inflammatory diseases.
 We expect to initiate a Phase I clinical trial of a dual IL-4/IL-13 Trap for asthma in late 2001. - VEGF TRAP: Protein-based antagonist to Vascular Endothelial Growth Factor (called VEGF, also known as Vascular Permeability Factor or VPF).
 VEGF is required for the growth of blood vessels that are needed for tumors to grow and is a potent regulator of vascular permeability and leak.
-The VEGF Trap is expected to enter Phase I clinical trials in mid-2001. - ANGIOPOIETINS: A new family of growth factors that act specifically on the endothelium cells that line blood vessels.
+The VEGF Trap is expected to enter a Phase I clinical trial in mid-2001. -ANGIOPOIETINS: A new family of growth factors that act specifically on the endothelium cells that line blood vessels.
 Angiopoietins may be useful for growing blood vessels in diseased hearts and other tissues with decreased blood flow and for repairing blood vessel leaks that cause swelling and edema in many different diseases such as stroke, diabetic retinopathy, and inflammatory diseases.
 Selected Angiopoietins, including engineered forms of these growth factors, are in preclinical development.
+16